What type of bike is needed for the BJC Devo MTB program?

 Often our youngest riders do not have enough body weight to make full use of a suspension fork.
 In some cases, a rigid fork will be OK when combined with knobby tires ridden at low pressures such as 12-15 psi.
 Some new kids bikes have a rigid fork combined with Plus size tires over 2.5” wide which offer decent amount of suspension for the lighter riders.

 Ideally a 26” or 27.5” hardtail front suspension bike, or a rigid bike with low pressure 2.2” tires or low pressure “plus sized” tires.
-Our team’s partner shop is Boulder Cycle Sport and our partner manufacturer is Giant Bikes.
+Our team’s partner shops are Full Cycle and Excel Sports and our partner manufacturer is Giant Bikes.

 Does your rider not fit on a 26” wheel yet?
 Check this 24” bike.